solanto/downsonic/README.md

   downsonic https://music.server.me:1234 ~/Music -F mp3 -b 320

 positional arguments:
-  source                OpenSubsonic server to download music from; [http[s]://]host[:port], where port defaults to 80 for http, 443 for https, and 8080
+  source                OpenSubsonic server to download music from; [http[s]://]HOST[:PORT], where port defaults to 80 for http, 443 for https, and 8080 when unspecified destination           destination directory
-                        when unspecified
-  destination           destination directory

 options:
   -h, --help            show this help message and exit --netrc-file NETRC_FILE
-                        path to a netrc file with login credentials; defaults to `~/.netrc` -u, --user USER       username for server login; see help on `--password` -p, --password PASSWORD
+                        path to a netrc file with login credentials; defaults to `~/.netrc` -u, --user USER       username for server login ⚠️ see help on `--password` -p, --password PASSWORD
                         password for server login ⚠️ avoid supplying your passwords through the terminal in plaintext, and instead consider using a netrc file
   -b, --bitrate BITRATE
                         target bitrate for transcoded files, in kbps; unspecified or `0` set no limit -F, --format FORMAT   audio format; navidrome servers, for example, support `mp3`, `flac`, `aac`, and `raw` (no transcoding)